gmtsciencedev/scitq/docs/parameters.md

 ```

 !!! note
-    Before version 1.0rc7, these parameters were set directly in `/etc/systemd/system/scitq.service` file, in the `[Service]` section with lines `Environment=...` lines.
-Beware that since scitq 1.0rc7, the `/etc/systemd/system/scitq.service` has been replaced by two files `/etc/systemd/system/scitq-main.service` and `/etc/systemd/system/scitq-queue.service`, and you will have to disable the old service (`systemctl stop scitq; systemctl disable scitq; mv /etc/systemd/system/scitq.service /root/`), create a sample `/etc/scitq.conf` (where you will have to copy your old `Environment=...` lines without the `Environment=` part), copy the new services definition from `templates/production` - or directly from [https://github.com/gmtsciencedev/scitq/tree/main/templates/production](https://github.com/gmtsciencedev/scitq/tree/main/templates/production) in the `/etc/systemd/system` folder, do a `systemctl daemon-reload` and activate them with `systemctl enable scitq-main scitq-queue`.
+    Before version 1.0rc7, these parameters were set directly in `/etc/systemd/system/scitq.service` file.

 ### PATH
 The usual PATH setup.
 Not really important for the server, it must contain the PATH where scitq-server command was deployed with [setup.py install](install.md#install-python-package) and is very likely `/usr/local/bin` which is contained by default.